abobco/asteroids/README.md

 This is a recreation of the classic asteroids video game.
 Implemented in the C programming language, using SDL 2 library to display graphics on the screen.

-To compile to webassembly, you need to first install [emscripten](https://emscripten.org/docs/getting_started/downloads.html), then open an emscripten command prompt, navigate to your clone's directory and paste
+To compile to webassembly, you need to first install [emscripten](https://emscripten.org/docs/getting_started/downloads.html), then open an emscripten command prompt, navigate to your clone's directory and enter:
-    `
+    ```
     emcc -o index.html asteroids.c main.c player.c renderer.c vector.c stack.c -Wall -g -lm -s USE_SDL=2 --shell-file sdl_shell.html
-    `
+    ```

 ## Controls
 * left arrow to rotate left